How to effectively control attrition using resource management

 In a recent report by the US Bureau of Labor Statistics, approximately 3 million employees are quitting their jobs every month.
 Substantial lead time and additional cost of providing compensations to fired employees lead to loss of productivity and revenue.
 Besides, the delay and expenses incurred during onboarding a replacement dampen productivity and profitability.
-Attrition also creates a bad reputation for a business.
+While there are preventive measures like outplacement support, Attrition also creates a bad reputation for a business.

 This article aims to help you understand how Resource Management Solution enables businesses to control attrition.
 Before delving deep let us get the basics right.

 Employee attrition refers to the reduction in staff numbers in the form of layoffs or when the employee resigns or retires.

 There are typically two kinds of employee attrition-